I am a researcher working on experimental quantum physics with trapped ions at the University of Innsbruck.

 I am currently looking for motivated PhD students and PostDocs that will join me on this scientific journey.
 If you are interested in coming to Innsbruck, contact me.

 We are developing a trapped ion quantum computer, where each qubit is stored in a single atom.
 In our experiments, we trap single atomic ions in Paul traps and manipulate their internal states with laser light.
 My current research interests can be divided into:

-We are investigating quantum operations that will fuel future quantum computers based on trapped atomic ions.
+We are investigating the basic operations that will be the building blocks future quantum computers based on trapped atomic ions.
 We create exotic entangled quantum states and perform small-scale quantum algorithms in quantum registers with more than 10 qubits… More

 We use the knowledge of implementing algorithms as the basis for developing quantum computing architectures that will be capable of controlling more than a hundred qubits.
 In collaboration with Infineon technologies, we are fabricating and testing the building blocks of such an architecture in an industrial setting… More

 Molecules show a much richer internal structure than atoms and offer thus complex quantum dynamics that are not fully understood.
 Within the QCosmo project, we will use the control techniques that we have developed for single atomic ions to characterize and control ultrafast dynamics in single molecular ions… More

 A full list of my publications can be found on my Google scholar profile